FileWave Client

 At Model Update

-1. A single manifest is created from all Android Policy Filesets (AKA Policy Fragments) associated to the device
+1. A single manifest is generated from all Android Policy Filesets assigned to the device.

 At Model Update

-2. The iOS device connects with the FileWave server
+2. The device initiates a connection to the FileWave MDM server.

-3. The iOS device connects with the FileWave server
+3. The device connects to the FileWave MDM server.

 Executing a Client-Side Script-Based Verification